MeganLCoppins/MVC-Burger-App/README.md

 # Eat-Da-Burger

+## Description

-I created this application with Node, Express, and Handlebars.
-Eat-Da-Burger is a burger logging application that allows you to:
+Eat-Da-Burger is a full-stack burger logging application that allows you to:

 * View a list of burgers that have either been devoured or not